 The final area to consider is medical insurance.
 These policies help you to afford the cost of private medical treatment.

 Private medical insurance (PMI) pays for private health treatment.
 Depending on your budget, you choose what you want covered – just in-patient or day-patient treatment, or out-patient consultations and medical tests.
 PMI pays for the treatment of acute conditions only.
 It does not cover chronic conditions and pre-existing conditions may also be excluded.

 Health cash plans pay for everyday health costs, typically 75%–100% of costs for dentistry, optical and consultation costs, plus a small sum for each day spent in hospital, subject to an annual limit.
 Other dental options include capitation (maintenance) plans, which are agreed with your dentist and cover likely costs over the next year, and dental insurance.
 Plans may require an initial waiting period to stop people taking out cover for known treatment then cancelling the policy.

 The Financial Conduct Authority does not regulate will writing.

 How we can help

-- Know enough about you to make the right recommendations.
-We take the time to understand your financial situation, your preferences and views.
-We don’t expect you to be an expert on life insurance, but we need to know your attitude to risk.
-Whether for example, you accept premiums may rise, or if you want a guaranteed
+- Know enough about you to make the right We take the time to understand your financial situation, your needs, preferences and views.
+We don’t expect you to be an expert on insurance, but we need to know your attitude to risk.
+Whether for example, you would feel comfortable accepting that premiums may rise, or if you want a guaranteed solution.

-- Recommend solutions to meet your needs.
-The right policy is important, but a will or writing policies in trust could be
+- Recommend solutions to meet your The right policy is important, but a will or writing policies in trust could be too.